-Funded students who are not TA's must register for 3 credits of PHIL 7020.
+Courses taken for graduate credit at the University of Utah must be at the 6000- or 7000-level.
+Graduate Students ordinarily take two to three courses per semester.
+In addition, students register for 2 credits of PHIL 7020 and 1 credit of PHIL 6920.
 (This last requirement may be waived with approval from the department's Director of Graduate Studies.)